Christine Ay Tjoe

 Christine Ay Tjoe (born September 27, 1973) is an Indonesian abstract expressionist painter from Bandung, Indonesia.
-Her artwork predominantly features abstract compositions that convey emotions and abstract figurative forms using colors that range from muted to vibrant.
-Ay Tjoe’s style is distinguished by strong, expressive lines, abstract figures, and unique brushstroke techniques.
-She has been recognized with multiple awards.
+Her artwork consists mainly of abstract compositions featuring a variety of colors and figurative forms."
+Ay Tjoe’s style is distinguished by strong, expressive lines, abstract figures, and varied brushstroke techniques.
+She received multiple awards, including the Prudential Eye Award.

 Early life

 Christine Ay Tjoe was born September 27, 1973, in Bandung, Indonesia.
 She graduated in 1997 from the Faculty of Fine Arts and Design at the Bandung Institute of Technology, where she studied graphic design and printmaking.
 After working in the fashion and textile industry, she began pursuing art full-time.
 Her first exhibition took place in 1999.